DEVIL OF EVANGELION

 I didn't argue and just got inside.
 It wasn't too difficult.
 The car's engine was making so much noise that finding the door was rather easy.

 I got in and the car sped off, away from the fighting.

 He's blind?
 How the hell did we miss this?
 Misato thought as she drove down the road at high speed.
 And I sent him that picture of me in a skimpy tank-top and cutoffs with an arrow pointing to my boobs.
 She thought with some shame and disappointment.

-They pulled up somewhere as the N2 Mine exploded.
-The Angel was in the middle, but it wasn't damaged too much and was healing now.
+They pulled up somewhere as the military dropped an N2 Mine, the explosion resounding across the entire area.
+Shinji's ears were ringing.
+The Angel was in the middle, but it wasn't damaged too much and was healing itself now to full health.
 Misato's car, however, wouldn't make such a recovery.

 "Alright...push!"
 Misato said as Shinji put his shoulder into the car and pushed.
 The pair easily got the vehicle back onto it's wheels in one shot.
 "Thank's Shinji.
 You're pretty useful."

 "Aw, Misato's fine.
 Well, Shinji Ikari.
 It's good to finally meet you."

 "Same to you." he smiled.

 Once the car had it's battery replaced, the pair were on their way.